glennmckechnie/weewx-mesowx/README.md

 # Weewx and wee_extension -- DONE!

 **Jun 2020**
-The move to weewx_extension is done, it needs some beta testing...
+The move to weewx via _wee_extension_ is done, it needs some beta testing...

-wee_extension will install and configure this skin as much as it can.
+_wee_extension_ will install and configure this skin as much as it can.
 More could be done with the integration and with support and contributions from the community that could still happen.

-The 3 original mesowx scripts have been combined into one script which are all installed as a SLE - a skin named Mesowx, a script named mesowx.py and a database named mesowx.
+The 3 original mesowx scripts have been combined into one script which are all installed as a SLE - a skin named Mesowx, a script named _mesowx.py_ and a database named mesowx.

-Because it has control over the local setup ...
-Raw ... you will find that version fully configured and ready to view in your browser at http://localhost/weewx/mesowx/
+Because it has control over the local setup ... **[Mesowx][[Raw]]** ... you will find that version fully configured and ready to view in your browser at http://localhost/weewx/mesowx/

-The skin is populated with values sourced from weewx.conf and the provided wee_extension install.py values.
+The skin is populated with values sourced from _weewx.conf_ and from _install.py_.
 It applies them to both the Raw and RemoteSync versions.

-It also generates unique security keys for the RemoteSync version.
+It also generates the two unique security keys that are required for the RemoteSync version.

 # Install, then configure

+I've been more rigourous with packaging up the point releases as something meaningful and trackable (especially if I break something).
+That's made that page fairly busy but it offers a good way of tracking the changes, especially for the switch to v0.6.X where the change to d3, highcharts and jquery library was made.

     wget -O weewx-mesowx.zip https://github.com/glennmckechnie/weewx-mesowx/archive/master.zip
     wee_extension --install weewx-mesowx.zip

-## Configuration values in weewx.conf
+## Configuration values in weewx.conf and skin.conf

-The supplied values, except for the remote_server_url and the polling_interval can all be left as they are.
+The supplied values, except for the **remote_server_url** and the **polling_interval** can all be left as they are.

-Your values for the raw_security_key and archive_security_key will be different.
+Your values for the *raw_security_key* and *archive_security_key* will be different.
 Those are auto generated by the installer and will be unique for every installation.
 You can change them if you like, and then wait for your values to propagate through to the webserver files - all before you transfer the files etc. to the remote server.

 The remote server URL obviously needs changing.

 The polling interval sets the refresh time in seconds (converted to milliseconds) 60 is the default.
 I use 20 for the 1-wire setup.
 It's up to you and your station.

-skip_loop sets the time allowed between loop packets.
+**skip_loop** sets the time allowed between loop packets.
 If you get them every 2 seconds and you want to change that to every 20 seconds, then the 2 becomes 20.
 If you already get them every 20 seconds, then the default value of 2 seconds will have no affect.
 Leave it or increase it if 20 seconds is still too frequent.
 It's your choice.

-The data_limit is the number of hours of records to keep in the raw database, anything older than that are deleted.
+The **data_limit** is the number of hours of records to keep in the raw database, anything older than that are deleted.
 It is also used in the 24-hour range.
 If you opt for 48 then it should display 48 hours of raw records (rather than the default of 24-Hours)

     # Options for extension 'mesowx'